smokeyScraper/Devr.AI/README.md

 #### **Workflow Phases**

 -   **Message Processing**
-    -   Platform messages (Discord, GitHub, etc.) are received and classified
+    -   Platform messages (Discord) are received and classified
     -   Classification triage determines if DevRel agent intervention is needed
     -   Qualified messages are queued with appropriate priority